ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__playground__OntologyClass.md

 #### label

 * type: string

-* the text label associated with the ontology class
+the text label associated with the term

 ##### `label` Value Example